Q. How often do you hold your auctions?

 Q. Where do you hold your auctions?

 Ans.
 Generally we hold our auctions in hotel ballrooms in close proximity to the property being auctioned.
 If the property is viable, we may hold an "on-site" auction.
-We do not hold auctions under tents or in open areas, while we can schedule an auction date we can not control the weather.
+We do not hold auctions under tents or in open areas, while we can schedule an auction date we cannot control the weather.
 Sometimes with commercial properties or special purpose properties, not easily accessed, we may hold the auction in a major city with convenient airport access.
+On-line only auctions are accessed through a web site location.

 Q. Are you limited in states or geographies for properties to auction?

 Ans.
-No, members of the Paul A. Lynn & Associates auction team and strategic partners have over 50 years combined experience in selling properties in most of the U.S., Canada, Mexico and the Caribbean.
-Through our CCIM network and other affiliate and associate organizations we have real estate and/or auctioneer's licenses in all 50 states and access to international markets.
+No, members of the Paul A. Lynn & Associates auction team and strategic partners have over 100 years combined experience in selling properties in most of the U.S., Canada, Mexico and the Caribbean.
+Through other professional auction firms, our CCIM network and other affiliate and associate organizations, we have real estate and/or auctioneer's licenses in all 50 states and access to international markets.
 We have the capacity to auction real estate over a broad geographic area, offering technical expertise and local knowledge.
+We have relationships with other experts that offer extensive experience in the marketing and sale of all types of residential, commercial and special purpose real estate.

 Q. Do you auction personal property?

 Ans.
-No, at Paul A. Lynn & Associates, LLC we see ourselves as real estate brokers and marketing experts that use auctions and accelerating marketing to sell real estate.
+Yes Paul A. Lynn & Associates, LLC has over 30+ years of Real Estate auction experience and generally see ourselves as real estate brokers and marketing experts that use auctions and accelerating marketing to sell real estate.
 There are times when some personal property may transfer with the real estate, through a "Bill of Sale".
-We do however have multiple relationships with other auctioneers and disposition experts that have experience in all types of personal property sales whether it be antiques in a home, fixtures in a store or equipment in a factory.
-Additionally we have relationships with other experts that offer extensive experience in the marketing and sale of all types of residential, commercial and special purpose real estate.
+Over the last few years we have developed extensive relationships with other auctioneers, auction professionals, and disposition experts that have experience in all types of personal property sales whether it is antiques in a home, fixtures in a store, equipment in a factory, heavy machinery and even collectable cars.
+One of our strategic partners is a worldwide leader for auctioning, buying, selling and/or brokering all types of industrial machinery, equipment, fixtures, rolling stock, whether a company going through consolidation or Chapter 11 & Chapter 7 Bankruptcy.
 Whether you want to sell equipment in a plant or antiques in a trophy home, we can put together a partnership and team with appropriate auctioneers that can provide you the specialize expertise necessary to expedite your disposition requirements.

 Q. What are the major benefits of an auction for the seller?